monicaborg/monicaborg/README.md

 I’m passionate about tech, creative problem-solving, and designing clean, thoughtful solutions — whether that’s through code or clever UI.

 This GitHub is where I share:
-- 📚 Notes and resources from my degree and upcoming captsone/thesis project for my honours
+- 📚 Notes and resources from my degree, including my upcoming **capstone/thesis** project
 - 💻 Academic and personal projects
-- ✨ Small-scale programs and experiments I’ve built along the way
+- ✨ Small-scale programs and fun experiments I’ve built along the way

 ---